asciinema/asciinema.github.io/docs/manual/server/api.md

     numerical ID (`id` in the table above) or a URL token.

-    A URL token is a unique token assigned to unlisted and private recordings, and used in place of the numerical ID in view URLs of those recordings.
-For example, for a recording with the view URL `https://asciinema.org/a/iUagQ1fL8tBvSZYiQGfPFCWIP` the URL token is
+    A URL token is a unique token assigned to unlisted and private recordings, and used in place of the numerical ID in web URLs of those recordings.
+For example, for a recording with the web URL `https://asciinema.org/a/iUagQ1fL8tBvSZYiQGfPFCWIP` the URL token is
     `iUagQ1fL8tBvSZYiQGfPFCWIP`.